ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:747290][end:753640]] The two sides no longer have conditionally independent states.

 12:34 [[start:754190][end:763930]] If one quantum process, which is time reversible, information preserving, is implemented jointly by the two systems.
-[[start:764510][end:786158]] So a lot of things like this become very simple when we think of these processes as just quantum computations going on inside some system implemented by some system and how those processes relate across some boundary.
+[[start:764510][end:786158]] So a lot of things like this become very simple when we think of these processes as just quantum computations going on inside some system, implemented by some system, and how those processes relate across some boundary.
 [[start:786334][end:792680]] So that's what we're going to do for studying communication today.

-13:14 [[start:794410][end:812454]] Another thing to recall from a couple of sessions ago, our last session, is that if two reference frames, Q1 and Q2 commute, we can always join them together to form a single reference frame.
+13:14 [[start:794410][end:812454]] Another thing to recall from a couple of sessions ago, or last session, [[Clarify! - ed.]] is that if two reference frames, Q1 and Q2, commute, we can always join them together to form a single reference frame.
 [[start:812502][end:818560]] And this is just a graphical depiction in this simpler language of how that works.

 13:39 [[start:819250][end:826862]] And topologically, there's no distinction between the left side and the right side.
 [[start:826916][end:834210]] What I've done is just squeeze the top two green circles together and the bottom two green circles together into one circle.
 [[start:834790][end:840594]] And that just makes a simple process connecting the top one to the bottom one.
-[[start:840792][end:856170]] So what we're going to be interested in is situations where this doesn't happen, where Alice consists of two components that execute reference frames that don't commute.
+[[start:840792][end:856170]] So what we're going to be interested in, is situations where this doesn't happen, where Alice consists of two components that execute reference frames that don't commute.

-14:16 [[start:856750][end:862822]] And so the two components are conditionally independent.
+14:16 [[start:856750][end:862822]] And so the two components _are_ conditionally independent.

-14:22 [[start:862886][end:866410]] They do each have free choice of reference frame.
+14:22 [[start:862886][end:866410]] They _do_ each have free choice of reference frame.
 [[start:867090][end:870074]] And so they have to communicate classically.
 [[start:870202][end:877070]] They don't share a single quantum process, so they're not entangled.
 [[start:878130][end:908006]] And before we go ahead to do that, I just wanted to remind you of some of the no-go theorems that follow from this situation depicted on the right, where we have a single agent executing a single reference frame, a single process, a single kind of measurement, any set of commuting measurements that can be combined into one measurement.